TY-Yang3015/fleiadex/README.md

 # Project Pleiades

-This is the developing latent diffusion module.
+This is a latent diffusion module developed for conditional time-series diffusion (_DDPM_).

 ## Basic usage